giovanniramos/angular-jstore/README.md

     // Add Array data in session
     $jstore.set(SESSION_NAME, { magazine: ['FORBES', 'VOGUE'] });

-    // Delete one or more items in the session
+    // Deletes from the session the pair-value by the keys
     $jstore.del(SESSION_NAME, 'profession', 'gender');

+    // Deletes from session all pairs-value except for the keys
+    $jstore.omit(SESSION_NAME, 'firstName', 'year', 'magazine');

     // Check if you have data in session var hasData = $jstore.has(SESSION_NAME);